MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 This page outlines guiding principles for designers, developers, builders, and writers to create Snap installation flows that are accessible to all users.
-Use these guidelines when introducing your Snap within a dapp or website.
+Use these guidelines when introducing your Snap within a dapp.

 ## Why this matters

 The Snap installation process contains critical info about your Snap, including what it does, how it enhances your application, and why it's beneficial for users.
-It's important to provide this information on your dapp or website to help users understand the purpose and benefits of the Snap before installing it.
+It's important to provide this information on your dapp to help users understand the purpose and benefits of the Snap before installing it.
 Without this information, users may drop out during installation or install the Snap without fully understanding its purpose.